dhfbk/KD/README.md

 Keyphrase Digger (KD_Lib) is released under Apache License 2.0.

 If you want to use KD-Runner and KD-StanfordAnnotator you have to apply GPLv3 or later due to Stanford CoreNLP license extension.

+### Acknowledgment:
+The French patterns have been kindly provided by Tien-Duc Cao (Inria Saclay) and Xavier Tannier (Sorbonne Université).

 ### Reference: